tiagoslantunes/Yahtzee/README.md

 1. Make sure you have **Python 3.10+** installed.
    (Type `python --version` in your terminal to check.)

-2. Clone or download the project folder.
+2. Clone or download the project folder

 3. Run the game from the terminal